-You might already know that California, with over 39 million people, has a larger population than any other state in America.1 But did you also know that its economy is ranked among the top in the world?
-The state has the world's fifth-largest economy with a GDP worth almost three trillion dollars.2 And many people expect that ranking to go even higher in years to come.
+You might already know that California, with over 39 million people, has a larger population than any other state in America.
+But did you also know that its economy is ranked among the top in the world?
+The state has the world's fifth-largest economy with a GDP worth almost three trillion dollars.
+And many people expect that ranking to go even higher in years to come.

 That's good news for aspiring professionals across many different fields and locations.
 From the culturally rich cities of Northern California to the warm and lively cities of Southern California, this state has some of the most intriguing career settings on Earth.
 Places like San Francisco, Sacramento, Fresno, San Jose, Los Angeles, and San Diego are very well-known for sustaining an appealing variety of jobs.
 And the even better news is that students here don't have to spend very long in school in order to find respected and good-paying opportunities.

-In fact, by 2025, the state is expected to experience a significant shortage of professionals with credentials that take less than four years to earn.
+In fact, the Public Policy Institute of California (PPIC) says that by 2025, the state is expected to experience a significant shortage of professionals with credentials that take less than four years to earn.
 California may need as many as 1.5 million more workers who have two-year associate degrees or one- or two-year technical certificates.
-Up to 36 percent of the jobs are likely to require people with the marketable skills that often come with such credentials.3
+Up to 36 percent of the jobs are likely to require people with the marketable skills that often come with such credentials.

 Check out five of the sectors most likely to generate new employment possibilities:

 The number of older Californians is growing rapidly.
-For instance, by 2030, the proportion of residents aged 65 and older is projected to reach 19 percent (up from 12 percent in 2012).4 That's just one of the reasons why this industry is worth paying attention to if you're someone who wants a reliable career.
+The PPIC estimates that by 2030, the proportion of residents aged 65 and older will reach 19 percent (up from 12 percent in 2012).
+That's just one of the reasons why this industry is worth paying attention to if you're someone who wants a reliable career.
 Here are some others:

-- From 2017 to 2026, California's per-capita health care spending is expected to increase by 5.5 percent per year, on average.5
+- From 2018 to 2027, California's per-capita health care spending is expected to increase by 5.5 percent per year, on average.

-- As of April 2019, the employment category that includes health services within the state accounted for more than 2.7 million workers.6
+- The Bureau of Labor Statistics (BLS) says that, as of December 2019, the employment category that includes health services within the state accounted for more than 2.8 million workers.

 2. Creative Arts, Media Arts, and High-Tech Services